EvgenyKarkan/EKAlgorithms/README.md

 Array
 -----
 1. Index of maximum element in array.
 2. Find longest string in array of strings.
+3. Find shortest string in array of strings.

 Search
 ------